dfilatov/vidom/README.md

  * @param {Array} `patch` patch

 ## Patch operations
-Each operation is represented by object contained its type, path to target node and some specific fields depended on type.
+Each operation is represented by an object contained its type, a path to a target node and some specific fields depended on the type.

 ### Update text of node
 ```js